Tokugawa Yoshinobu: Shōgun (1867–1868)

+Shōgun Tokugawa Iemochi died without issue in August 1866.
+In his will, he named Tokugawa Kamenosuke of the Tayasu branch as heir, but since he was only a child and the shogunate was in the middle of a war, shogunal officials and vassals decided to nominate Yoshinobu instead.
+Yoshinobu initially declined.
+After strong persuasion from the Rōjū Itakura Katsukiyo and others he became head of the Tokugawa main family in October, while continuing to refuse the title of shōgun until January 1867.

-After the death of Tokugawa Iemochi in 1866, Yoshinobu was chosen to succeed him, and became the 15th shōgun.
-He was the only Tokugawa shōgun to spend his entire tenure outside of Edo: he never set foot in Edo Castle as shōgun.
-Immediately upon Yoshinobu's ascension as shōgun, major changes were initiated.
+Tokugawa Yoshinobu was the only Tokugawa shōgun to spend his entire tenure outside of Edo: he never set foot in Edo Castle as shōgun.
+Immediately upon his ascension, major changes were initiated.
 A massive government overhaul was undertaken to initiate reforms that would strengthen the Tokugawa government.
 In particular, assistance from the Second French Empire was organized, with the construction of the Yokosuka arsenal under Léonce Verny, and the dispatch of a French military mission to modernize the armies of the bakufu.

 The national army and navy, which had already been formed under Tokugawa command, were strengthened by the assistance of the Russians, and the Tracey Mission provided by the British Royal Navy.
 Equipment was also purchased from the United States.
 The outlook among many was that the Tokugawa Shogunate was gaining ground towards renewed strength and power; however, it fell in less than a year.